jroddler/Cybersecurity-Portfolio/README.md

 Professional Statement
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Motivated IT professional with a Bachelor of Arts in Cybersecurity  and a track record of success in IT support and system administration.
 Experienced in end-user support for Windows and Android systems, Active Directory, Office 365, cloud services, hardware/software troubleshooting, and network configurations.
-Possess CompTIA Security+ certification  and am pursuing further certifications (LFCA, CompTIA A+, CompTIA Network+) to enhance my skills in security and related areas.
+Possess CompTIA A+ certification  and pursuing further certifications (NEt+, CCNA, CEH) to enhance my skills in security and related areas.
 Driven by strong analytical, problem-solving, and communication skills to excel, with a career goal of becoming a Security Analyst.

 Portfolio